-- 10.9.1 Construction ends and the clock is stopped when - (1) the bridge has been completed by connecting all the members that were in the staging yard at the start of timed construction, - (2) all builders are in the staging yard, - (3) all tools and extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground in the staging yard, and - (4) the captain informs the judge that construction is complete. - 10.9.2 Installation of decking is not included in timed construction. - 10.9.3 After construction is finished the bridge shall not be modified except for repair of connections as prescribed in sub-section 9.4.
+- 10.9.1 Construction ends and the clock is stopped when - (1) the bridge has been completed by connecting all the members that were in the staging yards at the start of timed construction, - (2) all builders are in the staging yards, - (3) all tools and extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground in the staging yards, - (4) the temporary pier is on the ground in a staging yard, and - (5) the captain informs the judge that construction is complete. - 10.9.2 Installation of decking is not included in timed construction. - 10.9.3 After construction is finished the bridge shall not be modified except for correction of connections as prescribed in sub-section 9.4.